-You can use an Evergage campaign to display a message to a visitor based on a specific interaction that visitor has/had with a particular feature of your web site.
+You can use an Interaction Studio (formerly Evergage Classic) campaign to display a message to a visitor based on a specific interaction that visitor has/had with a particular feature of your web site.
 For example, suppose a visitor arrives on your checkout page which includes a link to IMPORTANT SHIPPING INFORMATION.
-When the visitor sees the link and clicks it, you want an Evergage pop-up message to appear, providing more information.
+When the visitor sees the link and clicks it, you want an Interaction Studio pop-up message to appear, providing more information.

 You can accomplish this in several ways and this article will detail the process for two options using web campaigns: